 - Subscribe to FaithCARE’s eNewsletter, FaithCARE Links by sending an email to Danielle VandenAkker.

-- Read articles about FaithCARE from the International Institute of Restorative Practices and the Canadian Church Council on Justice and Corrections,and North American Association of Christians in Social Work.
+- Read articles about FaithCARE from the International Institute of Restorative Practices, the Canadian Church Council on Justice and Corrections,and North American Association of Christians in Social Work.

 - Watch this space for information about the next three-day FaithCARE training offered in your area.

 FaithCARE is guided by an inter-denominational Steering Group made up of experienced Restorative Practice practitioners.